analogsenses/source/source/_drafts/2015-07-02-learning-to-work-with-models.markdown

 If you're working in a studio, measuring the different light sources is critical to achieve the desired effect.
 It's easy to forget about this when you start taking pictures, but it's essential to keep it in mind at all times.

+The best way to do this is with a dedicated light meter.
+These do not come cheap, but provide more flexibility over your camera's built-in light meter.
+By placing the meter on the model's skin, facing towards the light source, you're measuring incident light directly, which means the resulting parameters will be correct regardless of the photographer's shooting distance from the model.
+Also, it's the best way to guarantee that you won't overexpose the skin to the point of blowing your highlights.

-The tricky thing to keep in mind here is that cameras don't see light the same way we do.
-Even an apparently minor change in the scene can have major consequences.
-Whenever you change the scene, even if it's just by having the model take half a step forward, the entire lighting scheme changes.
-That means you should take new measurements to make sure your calculations are valid.
+Once you've got everything set up the way you like it, start shooting, but don't forget to redo all your measurements whenever there's a change in the scene.
+The tricky thing to remember here is that cameras don't see the same way we do.
+Even an apparently insignificant change can have major consequences in the final picture.
+Whenever you alter the scene, even if it's just by having the model take half a step forward, the entire lighting scheme changes.

-Failing to do this can result in very poor results that are way beyond saving in post production.
+Failing to adjust for these variations can result in very poor images that are way beyond saving in post production.
 Don't assume you can just fix everything later in Lightroom.
-Being careful before pressing the shutter pays off later when you don't have to fix the same error in several hundred images.
+Being careful before releasing the shutter pays off later when you don't have to correct the same mistake over and over again.

+And of course, if you're shooting film, following a proper metering routine becomes even more of a necessity, since you won't be able to review your images during the shoot.

 ##Review your images